parsiya/parsiya.net/content/post/2018-10-06-gophercises-lessons-learned/index.markdown

 Response.PostForm is a map of `url.Values` (`map[string][]string`).

 # Access Struct Fields with the Reflect Package
-Don't use `relfection` I guess.
+Don't use `reflect` I guess.
 But this is fun.
 Seems like it will panic if unexported fields are accessed.

 In this case, our struct only has string fields so we only check for empty string.